Publish entities

 2

-Take a closer look at the following components in entity_model.json and familiarize yourself with common pattenrs used to model a get-entity in Lattice.
+Take a closer look at the following components in entity_model.json and familiarize yourself with common patterns used to model a get-entity in Lattice.
 You define rings to create the polygon.
 Each ring must have at least four points, each represented by a position component.

 The last point must be the same as the first point you define for the ring component.